WeNeedThePoh/django-api/README.md

 make setup_api
 ```

 Because it's the first time, this command will build all the necessary images and then will spin up the containers.
-After that it will run migrations and make your database up to date.
+After that it will create the database, run migrations and make your database up to date.

 If it's not the first time you can simply run: